LukeSmithxyz/based.cooking/content/lamb-biriyani.md

 ---

 This recipe makes an Southern Indian (Tamil) style Lamb biriyani that has been adapted to a more western audience (aka a bit less spicy) and can be made with either Lamb or Mutton.
-Best served with a sauce such as an Onion Raitha [website](/onion-raitha).
+Best served with a sauce such as an [onion raitha](/onion-raitha).

 ![Lamb Biriyani](/pix/lamb-biriyani.webp)